-In January 2024, tens of millions of pounds of further cuts may have to be made across Birmingham City Council (BCC) to deliver a legal budget, in addition to the already heavy planned cuts of £300 million since the issuance of a Section 114 Notice on the 5th September 2023.
+In 2024, tens of millions of pounds of further cuts were made across Birmingham City Council (BCC) to deliver a legal budget, in addition to the already heavy cuts of £300 million since the issuance of a Section 114 Notice on the 5th September 2023.
 This means the city is facing the prospect of serious degradation of most of its services.
 The state of council finances were published in the interim finance officer's report presented to the city council's Cabinet on the 16th January 2024.
 BCC cites rising demand for services, the equal pay legal ruling, plus the failed implementation of a new IT and finance system, and poor financial management in previous years, following on from years of austerity cuts.
-BCC's interim finance chief had previously flagged that the council needed to make £200 million of savings this year, and £100 million next year, to ensure it could produce a 'legal budget'.
-At the writing of this strategy, BCC have identified £149 million of cuts for this year, and £81 million for next year, still leaving them short of their target.
-However, the officer identified a gap of tens of millions more.
-Hundreds of council jobs will likely also be lost as part of the process, perhaps to reach as high as 1,800, depending on the ratification of the budget.
+In September 2024 Birmingham issued a renewed section 114 notice after new analysis suggested equal pay claims could cost the council up to £760 million.
+As of November 2024, a settlement has been reached with regards to the equal pay legal ruling, and a paper was presented to BCC cabinet in December, but the full terms of the deal are still confidential.
+BCC's interim finance chief had previously flagged that the council needed to make £200 million of savings throughout 2024 and £100 million this year, to ensure it could produce a 'legal budget'.
+BCC had identified £149 million of cuts for last year, and stated a need to add £81 million to this year's cuts, thus increasing the 2025 cuts, and still leaving them short of their target.
+Hundreds of further council jobs will likely also be lost as part of the process, perhaps to reach as high as 1,800, depending on the ratification of the budget.
 BCC may be forced to request a central government loan facility, which would certainly need to be paid by for years to come, and which could possible attract penalty rates.

-BCC's 'Medium Term Financial Plan' for 2021-2025 (adopted February 2021) had set a balanced budget for 2021/22 and a target for the Delivery Plan to achieve £38.5 million of savings to balance the budget for 2022/23 and highlighted a significant structural budget deficit for the financial years beyond 2023/24.
-The plan is likely to be swept away by the new budget's need for far more stringent cuts.
-There remains significant uncertainty over the level of resources available to BCC beyond 2024, mainly due to the on-going reforms to local government financing.
-The previous settlement agreed by central government was designed to provide more to councils with higher spending needs and/or less ability to raise Council Tax (such as Birmingham being allocated around 3% of the national total, namely £24.7 million.
-It is government's intention to consult at a later date on the distribution of this, and therefore for planning purposes.
+BCC's 'Medium Term Financial Plan' for 2021-2025 (adopted February 2021) had set a balanced budget for 2021/22 and a target for the Delivery Plan to achieve £38.5 million of savings to balance the budget for 2022/23 and highlighted a significant structural budget deficit for the financial years beyond 2023/24, but these targets have been missed, year on year.
+The plan is now likely to be swept away by the new budget's need for far more stringent cuts.
+There remains significant uncertainty over the level of resources available to BCC into 2025, mainly due to the on-going reforms to local government financing.
+The previous settlement agreed by central government was designed to provide more to councils with higher spending needs and/or less ability to raise Council Tax (such as Birmingham) and councils in deprived areas have received a relatively larger share of the grant, with Birmingham being allocated around 3% of the national total, namely £24.7 million.
+The new government's intention is to consult at a later date on the distribution of this, and therefore for planning purposes.
 It has been assumed that Birmingham will receive a similar proportion of the £822 million national sum resources in future years.
-Council Tax is therefore assumed to increase, in real terms, by 2.99% beyond 2024.
+Council Tax is therefore assumed to increase, in real terms, by 2.99% into 2025 and beyond.